tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-25-hyperste-simplified-technical-english-asd-ste100.md

 ## Conclusion

 Although you technically don’t require a plugin to follow the ASD-STE100 specification (which is nearly 400 pages), it is highly recommended to use HyperSTE to make technical authoring much easier and cost effective.
-To learn more about HyperSTE, see [HyperSTE](https://technicaldocumentation.services/offering/hyper-ste/).
+To learn more about HyperSTE, see <a rel="nofollow" href="https://technicaldocumentation.services/offering/hyper-ste/">HyperSTE</a>.

-*Note: Etteplan is one of the sponsors of this site.*